Alan-Jowett/ctsTraffic/documents/DesignSpec.md

 - Push (default client->server send)
   - Behavior: The client continuously sends data until the configured `TransferSize` is reached.
 The server primarily receives and validates the pattern.
 After a client finishes sending, it typically waits for a confirmation response from the server.
+  - Behavior: The client continuously sends data until the configured `TransferSize` is reached.
+The server primarily receives and validates the pattern.
+Some patterns implement a completion/confirmation exchange (for example: send/recv completion messages) depending on the configured protocol/pattern; this behavior is pattern-specific rather than implicit to all Push scenarios.
   - Pre-post behavior: On the receiver, `PrePostRecvs` controls the number of outstanding WSARecv calls.
 The sender may pre-post sends when using RIO or Registered IO.
   - Verification: Receiver validates each buffer against the configured test pattern when `ShouldVerifyBuffers` is true.
   - Use-cases: Measuring good-put in upload scenarios; simple throughput tests.